Short Game Course intro thumbnail

 If you need a few additional drills to make sure you stop shanking, you can try these.

-The best advice with these types of drills and with shanking, in general, is to keep things as simple as possible to eliminate the chance of more issues developing.
+The best advice for these types of drills and for shanking, in general, is to keep things as simple as possible to minimize the chance of further issues developing.

 Final Thoughts